pikvm/pikvm/README.md

     ```
     then restart kvmd.

-* To use Wake-on-LAN with your server you must define some options such as the server's MAC address and (optionally) IP address.
-Use `/etc/kvmd/override.yaml`.
-The format is:
-    ```yaml
-    kvmd:
-        wol:
-            mac: ff:ff:ff:ff:ff:ff
-    ```
-    Replace `ff:ff:ff:ff:ff:ff` with the MAC of your server.
-By default, a packet is sent via a broadcast request to the entire IPv4 network (`255.255.255.255`, port `9`), but you can address it to a specific static address:
-    ```yaml
-    kvmd:
-        wol:
-            mac: ff:ff:ff:ff:ff:ff
-            ip: 192.168.0.100
-            # port: 9  # By default
-    ```
-    then restart `kvmd`.

 * [Using H.264 / WebRTC](pages/webrtc.md).

 * [Video modes of HDMI CSI brodge (if no video in UEFI)](pages/edid.md).